grackle-project/grackle/doc/source/Parameters.rst

 .. c:var:: int use_dust_density_field

-   Flag to provide the dust density as a field using the :c:data:`dust_density` pointer in the :c:type:`grackle_field_data` struct.
-If set to 0, the dust density takes the value of :c:data:`local_dust_to_gas_ratio` multiplied by the metallicity.
+   In combination with setting :c:data:`dust_chemistry` to 1, set this parameter to 1 to denote that the dust density will be provided by the :c:data:`dust_density` pointer in the :c:type:`grackle_field_data` struct.
+If set to 0, the dust density takes the value of the gas density multiplied by the metallicity (in solar units) multiplied by the local dust-to-gas ratio (set by the :c:data:`local_dust_to_gas_ratio` parameter).
+Put another way, the dust density is the metal density multiplied by the ratio (:c:data:`local_dust_to_gas_ratio` / :c:data:`SolarMetalFractionByMass`).
+That is, the dust to metal ratio is constant.
    Default: 0.

 .. c:var:: int use_volumetric_heating_rate